 I consider API Quick Start to be the best supplement of beneficial nitrifying bacteria for ongoing aquarium maintenance.
 It reduces ammonia levels really quickly when adding new fish to established freshwater fish tanks.

 It is usually during such maintenance (like a filter change, the addition of new fish, etc.) that some fish die or fall sick due to ammonia and nitrite build-up.

-With a bottle of this aquarium bacteria starter, you are not going to see a dead fish floating in the tank or a sick one spiraling while leaning on its side.
+With a bottle of this aquarium bacteria starter, you won’t worry about what to do with a dead fish that’s floating in the tank or a sick one spiraling while leaning on its side.